The Black Swan, York

 In the late 18th century, the house was converted into a pub, although much of its interior survives intact from the 1670 alterations, particularly in the entrance hall, the Smoke Room, and a room upstairs with a trompe l'oeil painting.
 Externally, the central section of the facade is timber-framed with a jettied first floor, dating from 1560.
 To its right is a brick and timber extension from 1670, and to the left, an extension built in 1940, with a wing of 1670 behind.

 By the 1930s, the pub was owned by the Tadcaster Tower brewery, which undertook a major renovation intended to preserve the building's historical character.
 The pub later came into the ownership of Bass.
 In 1954, it was Grade II* listed.
+As of August 2025, the pub's freehold is owner by Stonegate.

 One tradition claims that the Black Swan is linked to St Cuthbert's Church by an underground passage.
 The pub is also said to be haunted by several ghosts.
 Since 1978, it has hosted a folk music club, and since 2003, an annual folk festival.
 In 2009, it was voted Folk Club of the Year at the BBC Radio 2 Folk Awards.